Saturday, 25 October 2025

 The path is easy to follow for the most part

 The trail gently descends into a small clearing that doubles as an informal campsite.
-Here, a large rock formation resembling a turtle—or maybe a hippo—awaits, complete with “teeth” added by generations of visitors.
+Here, a large rock formation resembling a turtle—or maybe a hippo—awaits, complete with “teeth” added by numerous visitors.

 The camping area